 Keep in mind that, if you want to grab a bargain or two, you’d better set your alarm clock early, as the Bruges Zandfeesten attracts droves of visitors.
 Walk the entire length of the fair and you will have clocked five kilometers without even noticing.

 Held at the East of England Showground twice a year towards the end of March and early in October, the Peterborough Festival of Antiques opened in 1999 and now attracts more than 1,700 stallholders and over 15,000 visitors from all over the world to each event.

-#1 Autumn Flea Markets in Europe: La Réderie d’Amiens (France)
+#2.
+La Réderie d’Amiens (France)

-Held twice a year in April and in October, La Réderie d’Amiens is the third largest event of its kind in France after La Grande Braderie de Lille and La Braderie du Canal Saint-Martin.
+Held twice a year in April and in October, La Réderie d’Amiens is the third-largest event of its kind in France after La Grande Braderie de Lille and La Braderie du Canal Saint-Martin.
 Over 2,000 casual traders, car booters, and locals from all over France – 700 of which are professional antique dealers – exhibit their wares along 8 miles of streets in Amiens’ town center.

-The Réderie d’Amiens is also a well attended event, as it welcomes between 80,000 and 100,000 visitors.
+The Réderie d’Amiens is also a well-attended event, as it welcomes between 80,000 and 100,000 visitors.
 In fact, the Réderie is such a big deal, that all hotels in the city are fully booked out a week before the event!

 You can now visualize the best flea markets and antique fairs in Europe, on a map!
 Not only have we included all the above flea markets, but we’ve added to the mix some of the region’s most acclaimed antique fairs.
-With advanced filters, readers can choose to view only the best seasonal markets in Europe, the US and around the world.
+With advanced filters, readers can choose to view only the best seasonal markets in Europe, the US, and around the world.
 Simply click on the image below to access our interactive map feature for free.